-While many topical products add collagen to their formula to boost its appeal, it’s actually much more effective when taken internally.
+While many topical products add collagen to their formulas to boost their appeal, it’s actually much more effective when taken internally.
 Collagen is actually too large to absorb through the skin and must be produced internally for the best results.

 Consider if a lack of sleep and high levels of stress might be causing a hormonal imbalance that is leading to breakouts.
-Can’t sleep?
-You should know that “beauty sleep” is more than just a silly saying — a good night sleep is truly where the magic happens when it comes to healthy skin.
+You should know that “beauty sleep” is more than just a silly saying — a good night’s sleep is truly where the magic happens when it comes to healthy skin.

 Getting enough restful sleep is key to good skin because when you’re sleeping, your “happy hormones” are at their highest and your stress hormones are at their lowest.
 This means your body has the energy to use to devote to things like proper digestion, muscle growth and repairing your skin — so you wake up looking refreshed.

 Not getting good sleep has a similar effect on the body that stress does.
 Both stress and lack of sleep make your body conserve energy — therefore skin health becomes compromised.